 If a leather belt’s surface lacks these small holes, it’s probably not full grain leather.

-Since the skin’s pores are left intact, real full grain leather is also more breathable than lower grades like corrected grain and split grain.
+Since the skin’s pores are left intact, this leather is also more breathable than lower grades like corrected grain and split grain.
 This prevents the growth of mold or mildew on the belt.

 One of the key differences between a real full grain leather belt and other grades is how it ages.